2008 United States House of Representatives elections in Idaho: District 1

 This district includes most of the Boise metropolitan area and northern Idaho, including all of the Idaho Panhandle.
-Major cities in the district include Nampa, Meridian, Coeur d'Alene, Lewiston as well as precincts in western Boise.
+Major cities in the district include Nampa, Meridian, Coeur d'Alene, and Lewiston as well as precincts in western Boise.
 Usually a Republican stronghold, in 2006 Bill Sali (campaign website) won an open seat race with only 50 percent of the vote over Larry Grant's 45 percent.

 In 2008 Sali faced Walt Minnick (campaign website), a businessman and former White House staffer who had been the unsuccessful Democratic nominee for the U.S. Senate in 1996.
 Grant announced his intention to run for the seat again, but withdrew from the race before the primary and endorsed Minnick instead.
 Sali defeated Iraq war veteran Matt Salisbury with 60 percent of the vote in the May 27 Republican primary.
 Minnick won the Democratic nomination unopposed.

 Initially, Sali was considered safe due to the district's heavily Republican nature (CPVI R+19), and the race was initially rated 'Safe Republican' by the non-partisan Cook Political Report.
 However, it soon became increasingly competitive.
 According to The Wall Street Journal, a combination of poor fund raising (Sali trailed Minnick by nearly $200,000 according to reports in May) and Sali's combative reputation gave Minnick a chance to upset Sali despite the district's conservative majority.
 Many moderates who would have normally leaned Republican were reportedly concerned by Sali's far-right social views in a state where conservative voters have historically cared more about small government issues than social issues.

 As a result, the Cook Political Report adjusted its rating for the race throughout the campaign, moving it to 'Likely Republican' on July 3, 'Leans Republican' on September 18, and 'Republican Toss Up' on October 23.
 CQ Politics forecasted the race as 'Republican Favored', but changed its rating to 'No Clear Favorite' late in the campaign.
 The Rothenberg Report rated it as 'Lean Republican'.